uoitwebteam/global3.1/README.md

 ### CSS build files and settings

-Multiple CSS files can be built; `.scss` files in the `src/files/scss` folder will be compiled into `.css` files in the `dist/files/css` folder.
+Multiple CSS files can be built; `.scss` files in the `src/files/scss` folder will be compiled into separate `.css` files in the `dist/files/css` folder.
 Add the name of the scss file to the `sassall` array in `gulpfile.babel.js` in order to compile it into CSS:

 ```js
 const sassBuilds = {